KevinPatel04/RFID_Based_Shoping_System/README.md

  Import the SQL file named "rfid_basedshoppingsystem" to your Database.

- Attach 2 Arduino boards or one to your system and See the circuit diagram for reference.
+ Attach 2 Arduino boards or one to your system and See the circuit diagram for connection reference given in "Smart shopping System final.pptm" on slide #5 & #6 and "Smart shopping system final.pdf" on page #24.

 #### Note: Avoid Changing Directory Structure provided to you and follow all setup steps thouroly;